-- Informing the appropriate individuals that they are entitled to: - Make written representations to the panel. - \circ $\;$ Attend the hearing and make oral representations to the panel. - Be represented. - Circulating copies of relevant papers at least five school days before the review to all parties. - Giving all parties details of those attending and their role, once the position is clear. - Attending the review and ensuring that minutes are produced in accordance with instructions from the panel within the timeframe of the policy.
+- Convening a Suspensions/Review Panel of three local governors with no prior knowledge of the matter - Informing the appropriate individuals that they are entitled to: - Make written representations to the panel. - o Attend the hearing and make oral representations to the panel.

+- Be represented. - Circulating copies of relevant papers at least five school days before the review to all parties. - Giving all parties details of those attending and their role, once the position is clear. - Attending the review and ensuring that minutes are produced in accordance with instructions from the panel within the timeframe of the policy.